celestiaorg/celestia-app/docs/architecture/ADR-004-IBC-whitelist.md

 ## Context

 While enabling IBC, we want to connect, and allow messages from selected chains.
-However, we dont want the ability for an arbitrary entity to create an IBC connection with a zone.
+However, we don't want the ability for an arbitrary entity to create an IBC connection with a zone.
 This is so that we can keep the state machine as minimal and focused as possible.

 ICS specification indicates that is possible by providing a custom `validateClientIdentifier`, but no such functionality exists currently.